HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ## Meta

-{# TODO Authors: intro paragraph please #}
+Up until now we've looked at what CSS developers have used, but in this section we want to look more about _how_ they are using it.

 ### Declaration repetition

-To tell how efficient and maintainable a style sheet is, one rough factor is declaration repetition, that is, the ratio between unique (different) and total number of declarations.
-The factor is a rough one because it is not trivial to normalize declarations (`border: none`, `border: 0`, even `border-width: 0`—plus a few more—are all different but say the same thing), and also because there are levels for the repetition: media query (most useful but harder to measure), style sheet, or data set level as with the Almanac's overall metrics.
+To tell how efficient and maintainable a stylesheet is, one rough factor is declaration repetition, that is, the ratio between unique (different) and total number of declarations.
+The factor is a rough one because it is not trivial to normalize declarations (`border: none`, `border: 0`, even `border-width: 0`—plus a few more—are all different but say the same thing), and also because there are levels for the repetition: media query (most useful but harder to measure), stylesheet, or data set level as with the Almanac's overall metrics.

 We did look at declaration repetition and found that the median web page, on mobile, uses a total of 5,454 declarations, of which 2,398 are unique.
 The median ratio (which is based on the data set, not these two values) comes out at 45.43%.
 What this means is that on the median page, each declaration is used roughly two times.